BMO Family Office

-The process can be gruelling and stressful at times, but if you establish a plan and understand the selection process, you will be poised and ready for the challenge.
+The process can be grueling and stressful at times, but if you establish a plan and understand the selection process, you will be poised and ready for the challenge.

-Know the players: Boards typically hire headhunters to recruit new directors.
+Know the players.
+Boards typically hire headhunters to recruit new directors.
 Establish face time with these individuals so they can help you strengthen how you frame yourself to potential boards.
-These headhunters will be crucial to matching your skills with a company's particular needs and preparing you for the interview process.
+These recruiters will be crucial to matching your skills with a company’s particular needs and preparing you for the interview process.

-Widen the net: For your first board director seat, you don't need to land at a Fortune 500 company.
-Smaller, private companies have boards, too; they are an excellent landing spot for first-time directors.
+Widen the net.
+For your first board director seat, you don’t need to land at a Fortune 500 company.
+Smaller, private companies have boards, too; they are an excellent launch pad for first-time directors.

-For more information about the benefits of becoming a board director, contact us.
+For more information about the benefits of becoming a board director, contact BMO Wealth Management.